parisholley/deis/docs/gettingstarted/architecture.rst

 Architecture
 ============

-Deis consists of 9 modules that combine to create a distributed PaaS.
+Deis consists of multiple modules that combine to create a distributed PaaS.
 Each Deis module is deployed as a :ref:`Container`.

 .. _arch_controller: